-There are three categories of nutrients.
-Fats, proteins and, the subject of this article, carbohydrates.
+There are six categories of nutrients.
+Fats, proteins, vitamins, minerals, water and, the subject of this article, carbohydrates.
 Carbohydrates are themselves a group of macronutrients which can be further subdivided into two distinct groups.
 Simple carbohydrates and complex carbohydrates.
 The question is, do dogs need carbohydrates in dog food?

 Simple carbohydrates are the simplest of the two carbohydrate forms.
 They are essentially sugars and are found in the likes of cheap and highly refined grains such as white rice and refined flours.
 They are also found in fruits.
 Simple carbohydrates can be further broken down into monosaccharides and disaccharides.
 Quickly and easily metabolized, these simple carbohydrates are better known as glucose and sucrose.
 They are an ideal source of short-term energy.